nikosdion/toggle-dark/README.md

 sudo cp toggle-dark.phar /usr/local/bin/toggle-dark
 ```

-This does not take into account two use cases where a toggle between the dark and light theme is necessary:
+This does not take into account two use cases where a toggle between the dark and light colour scheme is necessary:

 * Suspending your computer after sunset and resuming it after dawn (or suspending after dawn and resuming after sunset).
 * Suspending your computer between noon and midnight and resuming it after dawn.